 If you don't see any error messages leading you to the problem, check that the printer's USB or Ethernet cable is connected.
 If it's a wireless model, make sure that the Wi-Fi is still enabled and that it is connected to the right network.

-If need be, the printer driver and software needs to be installed on the computer you wish to print from.
+If need be, the printer driver and software need to be installed on the computer you wish to print from.
 It's a possibility the driver has been corrupted and if so it should be reinstalled.
 You can refer to the manufacturer's download page for the newest version.

 If all else fails, the best solution is to restart.
 You can begin by restarting your software application.
 If that doesn't solve it, reboot the computer.
 Finally, switch off your printer for a few moments before turning it back on.